wongjiahau/my-typescript-best-practices/README.md

     - Use [spread operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax)

     - Use filter, map, reduce

+- Function should never modifies the input

+- Function should never modifies the input

+- Function should never modifies the input (unless you are very very very very very very very clear about what you do)

         - You can convert them to for loop later if you are very sure that the micro-optimization will help to improve performance